Our Team & Your Safety - Sea Kayaking & Ecotourism Professionals

 Our Team - Managers, Sea Kayak Guides, and Staff

 Her cultural knowledge about the cedar tree and traditional weaving techniques is only part of what she shares.
-Bev is a trained Assistant Guide through North Island College's Adventure Tourism Certificate, and an experienced west coast boater.
-She has a dual degree in Tourism and Hospitality Management (Vancouver Island University), which included a study experience in Ghana, has completed her Limited Masters ticket (big boats!), and is an Emergency Medical Responder.
+Bev has been a trained Assistant Guide through North Island College's Adventure Tourism Certificate, and is an experienced west coast boater - active running water taxi services, and recently completed Coast Guard Search and Rescue training.
+She has a dual degree in Tourism and Hospitality Management (Vancouver Island University), which included a study experience in Ghana.
+She is also an Emergency Medical Responder in the community.

 Guests appreciate Bev's comfortable, unassuming, knowledgeable, curious, and helpful nature.
-She loves being on the water, learning about and sharing her home place.
+She loves being on the water or out on hikes, while learning about and sharing her home place.
 Before West Coast Expeditions and tourism, Bev worked for years in First Nations administration, including as a band manager, bookkeeper, and economic development coordinator.

 |...nobody else has been leading kayak tours there as long.
 No other paddler knows the area, its weather, and its people, as well as he does.|